HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation

 \subsection{Learning-Based Mesh Optimization}

-Parametric mesh templates have been a prominent focus of research for human avatar reconstruction and generation tasks, as these models are well-suited in a deep learning context.
-AvatarClip~\cite{Avatarclip:SIGGRAPH:2022} and CLIP-Face~\cite{ClipFace:SIGGRAPH:2023} employ parametric models such as SMPL-X~\cite{SMPL-X:CVPR:2019} and FLAME~\cite{FLAME:TOG:2017} as geometry prior to produce text-aligned avatars.
-DreamAvatar~\cite{Dreamavatar:Arxiv:2023} extracts the shape parameters of SMPL as a prior to learn a NeRF-based color field.
+Parametric mesh templates have been a prominent research focus for human avatar reconstruction and generation tasks, as these models are well-suited in a deep learning context.
+AvatarClip~\cite{AvatarCLIP:TOG:2022} and CLIP-Face~\cite{ClipFace:SIGGRAPH:2023} employ parametric models such as SMPL-X~\cite{SMPL-X:CVPR:2019} and FLAME~\cite{FLAME:TOG:2017} as geometry prior to produce text-aligned avatars.
+DreamAvatar~\cite{Dreamavatar:Arxiv:2023} extracts the shape parameters of SMPL as a 3D prior to learn a NeRF-based color field.
 HeadSculpt~\cite{HeadSculpt:NIPS:2023} and HeadArtist~\cite{HeadArtist:Arxiv:2023} utilize the FLAME template as canonical shape input and extract its facial landmark to guide avatar generations through DMTet.
-However, meshes extracted from implicit representations tend to lose semantic information of 3DMMs~\cite{3DMMs:SGP:1999}, posing challenges for downstream applications such as interactive editing and animation.
+However, meshes extracted from implicit representations tend to lose the semantics of 3DMMs~\cite{3DMMs:SGP:1999}, posing challenges for downstream applications such as interactive editing and animation.